Josh Cavallo

-Joshua John Cavallo (born 13 November 1999) is an Australian professional soccer player who plays for English club Peterborough Sports.
+Joshua John Cavallo (born 13 November 1999) is an Australian professional soccer player who plays for Southern League Premier Division Central club Stamford.
 Cavallo has represented the Australian under-20 national team.
+He came out as gay in 2021, becoming the first active male top-flight professional soccer player to do so.

 Early life

 Joshua John Cavallo was born on 13 November 1999 in Bentleigh East, Victoria.
 He is of Italian and Maltese descent.

 He says that he was initially more into playing tennis, but his brother encouraged him to kick a ball around in the backyard and it was not long before he "fell in love" with the game.